See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 But do you think that one of the reasons for this disparity in the order amount that Airbus got versus Boeing might have to do with three words?

-Dubai ports deal?
+Dubai ports deal.

-Dubai, part of the United Arab Emirates, along with Abu Dhabi and a few others.
+Dubai, part of the United Arab Emirates along with Abu Dhabi and a few others.

 Just throwing that out.

-You know, I love Dubai ports deal news, and uh, you know, the uh these these I'll tell you what, you can talk about United Arab Emirates and these oil-rich states, but the last thing, if you're gonna if you the way they're building up over there and the way they're expanding, attracting uh investment capital from all over the world,
+And, you know, these, these, I'll tell you what, you can talk about United Arab Emirates and these oil-rich states, but the last thing, the way they're building up over there and the way they're expanding, attracting investment capital from all over the world, the last thing they need is some little runt like Ahmadinezad, who needs a ladder to reach the Uridal, running around nuking up,

-Uh so it's uh and we just we learned that Halliburton has just relocated to Dubai because they're in the oil services business, and it makes uh haven't given up their headquarters here, but they've sent their CEO over there.
+So it's, and we just, we learned that Halliburton has just relocated to Dubai because they're in the oil services business.

-Uh so it's just something to think about, folks.
+So it's just something to think about, folks.

-I must take a brief timeout, sit tight, back with more after this.
+I must take a brief time out, sit tight, back with more after this.

-You want to hear something pathetic.
+You want to hear something pathetic?

 Audio soundbite number nine coming up.

-This is the Breck girl last Saturday night in Des Moines after the or Des Moines after the uh 2007 Jefferson Jackson dinner.
+This is the Breck girl last Saturday night in Des Moines after the, or Des Moines, after the 2007 Jefferson-Jackson dinner.

-So I was just talking about no matter, you know, how Wolf behaves on uh Thursday night in the debate in Vegas regarding Mrs. Clinton.
+I was just talking about, no matter how Wolf behaves on Thursday night in the debate in Vegas regarding Mrs. Clinton, her opponents, you know, man up.

-Uh doesn't matter what Wolf does.
+Doesn't matter what Wolf does.

-Can the Breck girl man up?
+Can the Brett girl man up?

 You tell me.